HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

 Effectiveness is the most challenging aspect to evaluate.
-Given that founders were not used to think about hypotheses, asking them at the beginning of the section what their hypotheses were was not practical, and we abandoned it in the evaluation.
+Given that founders were not used to thinking about hypotheses in startups, a proper explanation of the concept would involve examples that might bias the evaluation results.
+Therefore, we stopped asking at the beginning of the evaluation session what their hypotheses were.
 Then, to support the claim of an effective technique, we should count on founders' feedback during the whole process of artifact construction and the lack of validation of hypotheses observed even in later stages.
-Regarding the latter, our results showed that startups, even with an initial version, or live, the product still led to hypotheses without proper backing.
+Regarding the latter, our results showed that startups, even with an initial version of the product already available to customers, the product still led to hypotheses without proper backing.
+For instance, in Case F, founders have not validated that ``the search for professionals decreases the difficulty to find professionals.''
+In Case G, the same happened to the hypothesis: ``the lack of trust in the products increases the difficulty to obtain sports gear.''

-Our evaluation supports several attributes expected to the technique like ease to use, usefulness, and clearness but other studies could better evaluate other aspects like the effectiveness.
-Nevertheless, we agree with Hevner~\cite{Hevner2013} that writes: ``When a researcher has expended significant effort in developing an artifact in a project, often with much formative testing, the summative (final) testing should not necessarily be expected to be as full or as in-depth as evaluation in a behavioral research project where the artifact was developed by someone else.''
-As future work, we suggest experiments probably comparing with a different approach like the Assumption Mapping~\cite{Bland2019}.
+The results of our evaluation show that HyMap have several of the expected attributes, i.e., ease to use, usefulness, clarity, and self-containdness.
+However, other studies could better evaluate other aspects, such as effectiveness.
+Nevertheless, we agree with Hevner~\cite{Hevner2013} who writes: ``When a researcher has expended significant effort in developing an artifact in a project, often with much formative testing, the summative (final) testing should not necessarily be expected to be as full or as in-depth as evaluation in a behavioral research project where the artifact was developed by someone else.''
+As future work, we suggest comparing HyMap with different approaches such as Assumption Mapping~\cite{Bland2019}.

-An interesting consequence of the diagram developed is a relationship among hypotheses, or at least some types of them, with requirements.
-This result is in line with the concept of Dual-track development proposed by Sedano et al.~\cite{Sedano2020}.
-Through a comprehensive field study in a development company, the authors proposed a conceptual framework to reconcile human-centered design and agile methods.
-According to them, ``a software project comprises two continuous, ongoing, parallel tracks of work'' where one generate feature ideas and the other use these ideas to build the product.
-Our results give a piece of evidence for a possible opposite flow: potential requirements leading to guidance to better understand the product.
+An interesting consequence of the diagram developed is a relationship among hypotheses and requirements.
+This result is in line with the concept of Dual-track development~\cite{Miaskiewicz2017,Sedano2020}, a reconciliation between human-centered design and agile methods.
+According to Sedano et al.~\cite{Sedano2020}, ``a software project comprises two continuous, ongoing, parallel tracks of work'' where one generates feature ideas and the other uses these ideas to build the product.
+However, HyMap shows an opposite flow: potential requirements leading to guidance to better understand the product.
+For instance, requirements imagined by the founders could guide the proposal of A/B tests~\cite{Ros2018} that will inform the team of what to implement.